Managing major life changes

 The ability to navigate life changes depends partly on inner resources, such as emotional and psychological factors, and partly on external resources, such as social networks.
 There is a lack of evidence, however, in the extent to which external factors can help play a role in supporting people through major life changes.

-- Ageing Better, in partnership with the Calouste Gulbenkian Foundation (UK Branch), has issued an Invitation to Tender (ITT) for an evaluation of projects that provide group-based psychosocial support to people approaching the transition into retirement.
+- Ageing Better, in partnership with the Calouste Gulbenkian Foundation (UK Branch), has published an evaluation report exploring how the process of retirement affects people and what kinds of intervention and support could help people to better manage the transition

 - We are initially focussing on retirement, as this has an impact on many people.
 We are working in partnership with Calouste Gulbenkian Foundation’s Transitions in Later Life programme to develop and test ways to help people prepare for retirement.